OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_XXE_Injection.md

 ## Test Objectives

 - Identify XML injection points.
+- Test if DTD definitions are accepted from user input and processed by the application.
-- Test if entities are accepted from user input and expanded by the XML processor.
+- Test if external or internal entities are accepted from user input and expanded by the XML processor.

 ## How to Test